Teen Girl Charged After Bromley School Lockdown Drama

-A teenage girl has been charged following a disturbance that triggered a lockdown at Haberdashers’ Knights Academy in Bromley earlier this year.
+A teenage girl faces charges following a disturbance that forced a lockdown at Haberdashers’ Knights Academy in Bromley earlier this year.
+On May 16, three pupils from another school trespassed on the academy’s grounds without permission, sparking alarm among staff and students.

-The Crown Prosecution Service has now confirmed that one of the girls, who cannot be named for legal reasons, has been charged with common assault against Charlene Ponteen, vice-principal of Haberdashers’ Academies Trust South.
+The Crown Prosecution Service has confirmed that one of the intruding girls—whose identity is legally protected—has been charged with common assault against Charlene Ponteen, vice-principal of Haberdashers’ Academies Trust South.

-She also faces a charge of possessing a sharply pointed article on school premises.
-It is alleged that on May 15, the day before the lockdown, she had in her possession a hairbrush with a pointed end.
+She also faces a charge for possessing a sharply pointed article on school premises.
+The day before the lockdown, May 15, it’s alleged she carried a hairbrush featuring a pointed end.

-The girl is expected to appear before Bromley Magistrates’ Court later this week.
+The teenager is due to appear at Bromley Magistrates’ Court later this week.

-Anyone with further concerns has been asked to contact the school directly.
+The investigation into the full circumstances surrounding the breach is ongoing.
+Anyone with concerns or information has been encouraged to contact the school directly.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.